Lancia Montecarlo: Second series

-The engine was revised too: a higher compression ratio, Marelli electronic ignition and new carburettors made for torque gain.
+The engine featured a higher compression ratio, Marelli electronic ignition and new carburettors.

 Issues

 The Montecarlo/Scorpion suffered from several issues.
-Between the taller springs used to meet the US height requirements, a lack of caster, and bump steer, handling of US market Scorpions did not meet the promises of the car’s design.

-The engine noise in the interior of the car was sometimes criticized; Road & Track listing noise as one of their biggest complaints about the car, with "little joy listening to the wheeze of an emission equipment-stifled 4-banger", and Motor calling the engine noise a "raucous cacophony".
+Between the taller springs used to meet the US height requirements, a lack of caster, and bump steer, handling suffered.
+Engine noise was criticized; Road & Track listing noise as one of their biggest complaints, with "little joy listening to the wheeze of an emission equipment-stifled 4-banger", and Motor calling the engine noise a "raucous cacophony".

 Harsh shifting is common and increases as the bushings wear (a common trait in mid-engined cars).
 The rear crossmember is a design flaw; the metal used was too thin and is susceptible to corrosion and eventual failure, although stronger replacement crossmembers are available from aftermarket companies.

-The S1 Montecarlos and Scorpions suffered from overly boosted brakes, which caused the fronts to lock up easily in the wet.
+The Series One suffered from poor brake balance, as the brake servo only acted on the front brakes, which caused the fronts to lock up easily in the wet.
 These were often criticised in reviews; for example Road & Track complained of "severe front locking and 37% fade" and Motor that they found "it disconcertingly easy to lock up the front wheels when approaching corners".

-As a result, production was suspended in 1978 while the braking problems were resolved by some engineering changes, including removing the brake servo.
+The brakes were Fiat 124 discs all round, with relatively small unvented discs and a single piston sliding caliper.
+Although effective on first application, they suffered from brake fade when overheating and also required regular maintenance to keep them sliding evenly.
+Production was suspended in 1978 while the braking problems were resolved by some engineering changes, including removing the brake servo.

 Rust is an issue for the Montecarlo and Scorpion.
 Unless kept in a dry environment active prevention is required to fend off rust.
 The firewall and wheel wells are common locations for rust.
 Rusted floor pans are a major cause of early Montecarlo/Scorpion demise.